alirezaghafari/Smart-road-lines-detection_and_integration_with_GIS/README.md

 By following these steps, you can effectively generate binary masks for road lines within your video frames.

 > **Important Note:** Before predicting on video frames, crop the video to an aspect ratio of 1664x576 or a multiple of it.
 Otherwise, your output image may appear stretched, and the model may not perform well.
 It is recommended to crop out non-essential parts, such as the sky, to optimize the input for better results.

+[Our Captured video from the street](https://drive.google.com/file/d/1GdftUYjIJGRYxodQV_rQ-8_gEbzgJla2/view?usp=sharing): This is the video captured from the street, used as input for the line detection process.

+[Prediction results from the model](https://drive.google.com/file/d/17GjgcbYEgASuXyuB7KVzLV4NdXlgZpwy/view?usp=sharing): This video shows the model's prediction results on the captured street video.

 <br>